rksawyer/memfault-docs/docs/android/android-data-scrubbing.md

 For example, the _Allowed Pattern_:

-- `com.memfault.*` would allow logs from applications whos ID started with `com.memfault.`
+- `com.memfault.*` would allow logs from applications whose ID started with `com.memfault.`
 - `*` would match all application IDs and let all log lines pass.